Dieterbe/dieterblog/content/post/graphite-statsd-gotchas.md

 For several years now, I've worked with Graphite and statsd on a daily basis.
 Over the years, I ran into many subtle issues and today I want to share some gotchas and insights I've gathered over the years.
+I hope this will prove useful to users, while we monitoring developers work on ruling out these kinks.

 First of all, whenever you're trying to debug what's going on with your metrics going in or out of either of these tools,